-PSYC 6802 Fundamentals of Applied Biopsychology II 3 cr.

-the techniques and methods involved in the application of psychology in medical and biomedical settings.
+PSYC 6802 Methods of Applied Biopsychology 3 cr.
+Prerequisite: PSYC 6801.
+Lectures, seminars, and demonstrations of the techniques and methods involved in the application of psychology in medical and biomedical settings.
 Two hours of lecture and two hours of laboratory.

+PSYC 6810 Psychopharmacology 3 cr.
 Prerequisite: PSYC 6801.
 Interrelations of human biochemistry and behavior with particular attention to neural transmitters, the endocrine system, and clinical applications.

-PSYC 6820 Psychophysiology
+PSYC 6820 Psychophysiology 3 cr.
 Prerequisite: PSYC 6801.
 Review of physiological concomitants of normal and disturbed behavioral processes.
 Topics will include evoked potentials galvanic skin response and brainstem potentials.
 Two hours of lecture and two hours of laboratory.

-PSYC 6830 Neuropsychology
+PSYC 6830 Neuropsychology 3 cr.
 Prerequisite: PSYC 6801.
 Review and evaluation of research in and the diagnosis and treatment of brain dysfunction.

-PSYC 6840 Behavioral Medicine
+PSYC 6840 Behavioral Medicine 3 cr.